Natalya Novoseletskaya on the day of the verdict, September 30, 2025

 Unjust Verdicts

 Another Guilty Verdict in Vyselki.
-Believer, 62, Sentenced to Suspended Term
+Believer, 62, Given Suspended Sentence

 Krasnodar Territory

-On September 30, 2025, the court gave Natalya Novoseletskaya a two year suspended sentence.
-Judge Yelizaveta Proskuryakova found the pensioner guilty of participating in extremist activities.
+On September 30, 2025, the court gave Natalya Novoseletskaya a 2-year suspended sentence.
+Judge Yelizaveta Proskuryakova found the pensioner guilty of participating in extremist activity.

 Natalya does not admit guilt.
-"I walk the streets without lowering my eyes, because I know that I will not meet a person whom I would deceive, rob or slander," she said and added: "I am sure that Bible principles will never harm anyone, because they are always based on love."
+"I hold my head up when walking along the streets, because I know I will never meet anyone whom I have deceived, robbed or slandered," she said, adding: "I am sure that Bible principles will never harm anyone, because they are always based on love."

-The appointed lawyer is also convinced of the believer's innocence.
-Natalia noted: "We have different beliefs, but she stood up for the Bible, for the name of God.
-She stated that I have nothing to do with extremism.
-During the debate, she smashed each charge to pieces."
+The appointed lawyer is also convinced of her innocence.
+Natalya noted: "We have different beliefs, but she stood up for the Bible and for God's name.
+She explained that I have nothing to do with extremism.
+During the closing arguments, she smashed each point of the charge to pieces."

 Vasilina Penskaya and Irina Ushakova were among those who came to support Natalya on the day of the verdict.
 September 30, 2025